Laser Therapy ?

 AND CLINICAL TRIAL USE ONLY UNDER IRB GUIDELINES.

-not thermal and cannot cause heating and thereby damage to
+not thermal and do not cause heating and thereby damage to

 Four distinct effects